-The Bank applied for the first time certain amendments to the standards, which are effective for annual periods beginning on or after 1 January 2020.
+The Bank applied for the first time certain amendments to the standards, which are effective for annual periods beginning on or after 1 January 2021, as described below.
 The Bank has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.